Ideas for Keeping Your Agile Marketing Retrospectives Fresh

 The Importance of Agile Marketing Retrospectives

-Before we jump into some Retro types that have worked particularly well for our team, I want to clarify why this meeting is even more important for agile marketing teams than for agile development teams.
+Before we jump into some Retro types that have worked particularly well for a few teams we’ve worked with, I want to clarify why this meeting might be even more important for Agile marketing teams than for Agile development teams.

 Even the most cohesive marketing team isn’t always going to be working on the same things.

 Sometimes it might be related — some people creating email, others ebooks, and others social media campaigns targeting the same personas — but other times there is little overlap among projects.